Bitcoin Ordinals Portfolio Tracking: Sats, Inscriptions, and the UTXO Trap (2026)

 Bitcoin Ordinals Portfolio Tracking: Sats, Inscriptions, and the UTXO Trap

-An Ordinal is the only major NFT with no contract and no tokenId — it is content welded to a single satoshi, moving through Bitcoin's UTXO graph.
-Track it like an ERC-721 and you will both lose it in the data and risk spending it as a fee.
-This guide is the sat/inscription model.
+What makes an Ordinal unlike every other NFT is that it has no smart contract and no tokenId: it is content welded to a single satoshi, moving through Bitcoin's UTXO graph rather than living in a token account.
+Track it like an ERC-721 and you both lose it in the data and risk spending it as a transaction fee.
+This guide is the sat and inscription model, one spoke of the broader multi-wallet aggregation problem on the most un-EVM of chains.

-- Tax is jurisdiction-specific — track the mechanics, confirm tax separately.
+- Tax is jurisdiction-specific: track the mechanics, confirm tax separately.

 The NFT is a satoshi